grafana/tutorials/content/tutorials/iis.md

 ## Setup

-If you have not already done it, install the URL Rewrite module for IIS.
+Install the URL Rewrite module for IIS.

  - Download and install the URL Rewrite module for IIS: https://www.iis.net/downloads/microsoft/url-rewrite